LBNL-ETA/SimulatorToFMU/doc/userGuide/source/help.rst

 Compilation failed with OpenModelica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the compilation of Modelica models fails with OpenModelica, check if the ``OPENMODELICALIBRARY`` is defined in the Windows ``Environment Variables``.
+If the export of the Simulator failed when compiling the model with OpenModelica, check if the variable ``OPENMODELICALIBRARY`` is defined in the Windows ``Environment Variables``.

 ``OPENMODELICALIBRARY`` is the path to the libraries which are required by OpenModelica to compile Modelica models.